 Nuclear Medicine Technology Program (Minnesota)

-The Mayo School of Health Sciences (MSHS) at Mayo Clinic in Rochester, Minn., offers a one-year program in Nuclear Medicine Technology.
-Nuclear Medicine is a medical specialty that uses radioactive materials, called radiopharmaceuticals, for diagnosis, therapy and medical research.
+Mayo School of Health Sciences at Mayo Clinic's campus in Rochester, Minnesota, offers the one-year Nuclear Medicine Technology Program.
+Nuclear medicine is a medical specialty that uses radioactive materials, called radiopharmaceuticals, for diagnosis, therapy and medical research.

-Throughout the program you will be trained in all aspects of a nuclear medicine technologist's responsibilities, including:
+Throughout the program, you are trained in all aspects of a nuclear medicine technologist's responsibilities, including:

 - Patient contact and preparation for radioactive tracers